 Maybe you want to increase efficiency and look for technology that can help reduce your transaction times.
-Or are you exploring ways to evolve and offer your customers more options, like order ahead or curbside pickup?
+Or are you exploring ways to evolve and offer your customers more options, like setting up dispensary curbside pickup?

-Perhaps you’d just like to stand out from the competition and replace bulky hardware with a more modern, minimalist look.
-Our suggestion is to decide on the most important goals for these changes, then work backwards to find the right hardware to meet those goals.
+Perhaps you’d just like to stand out from the cannabis competition and replace bulky hardware with a more modern, minimalist look.
+Our suggestion is to decide on the most important goals for these changes, then work backward to find the right hardware to meet those goals.

 4 common dispensary design layouts